-The updated mineral resource estimates were compared to the May 2022 MRE with results shown in Table 14-29.
-As seen in this table, approximately 45% more tonnes at a similar average gold grade for approximately 44% more gold ounces were added to the AurMac property since the May 2022 MRE.
-Most of the additional mineral resources came from the Powerline and Aurex Hill areas, as similar results were obtained at Airstrip due to the few additional holes in this area.
-At Powerline, 41% more tonnes at a 4% lower average gold grade for 35% more gold ounces were added, while at Aurex Hill, 100% more tonnes at a 20% higher average gold grade for 140% more gold ounces were added.
+The updated mineral resource estimates were compared to the May 2023 MRE with results shown in Table 14-28.
+As seen in this table, approximately 27% more tonnes at a 5% lower average gold grade for approximately 20% more gold ounces were added to the AurMac property since the May 2023 MRE.
+All of the additional mineral resources came from the Powerline deposit as no new drilling was carried out in the Airstrip area since the May 2023 MRE.

-Table 14-30: Pit-Constrained Inferred Mineral Resources Comparison at a 0.25 g/t and 0.30 g/t Au Cut-Off Grade - Airstrip, Powerline, and Aurex Hill Deposits
+Table 14-28: Pit-Constrained Inferred Mineral Resources Comparison at a 0.3 g/t Cut-Off Grade - Airstrip and Powerline Deposits